I Love Walking In France

 Where is Estaing, France?
 Find it on Google maps

-Estaing is located 168 kilometres (105 miles) along the Chemin de Saint-Jacques – a nine-day walk from the starting point of Le Puy-en-Velay.
+Estaing is located 168 kilometres (105 miles) along the Chemin de Saint-Jacques—a relaxed 11-day walk from the starting point of Le Puy-en-Velay If you are pressed for time, Estaing can be reached quite comfortably in 8 days without sacrificing any of the highlights.

 The Compostel’Bus service runs every morning, connecting Estaing with villages along the path between Le Puy-en-Velay and Conques and making the return journey each afternoon.
-Other stops include Montbonnet, Saint-Privat-d’Allier, Monistrol-d’Allier, Saugues, Villeret-d’Apchier, La Roche, Les Faux, Saint-Alban-sur-Limagnole, Aumont-Aubrac, Nasbinals, Aubrac, Saint-Chély-d’Aubrac, Saint-Côme-d’Olt, Espalion, Golinhac, Espeyrac and Sénergues.
+Other stops include Montbonnet, Saint-Privat-d’Allier, Monistrol-d’Allier, Saugues, Villeret-d’Apchier, La Chapelle-Saint-Roch (3 kms beyond le Sauvage), Saint-Alban-sur-Limagnole, Aumont-Aubrac, Nasbinals, Aubrac, Saint-Chély-d’Aubrac, Saint-Côme-d’Olt, Espalion, Golinhac, Espeyrac and Sénergues.

 Tourist Office in Estaing

 You’ll find the Tourist Office at 24 Rue François d’Estaing.
-Opening hours are listed here.
+Opening hours are listed on the village website.

 Check the Château d’Estaing website for opening hours throughout the year.